safoorsafdar/safoorsafdarcom/content/posts/everything-you-need-to-know-about-devops/index.md

   - devops
   - aws
 ---
-Welcome to the DevOps series.
+The DevOps movement is gaining momentum.
+It's here to stay, and it's going to affect how we develop software.
+But what exactly is DevOps?
+Whether you're doing development or operations work, being able to participate in a DevOps environment can help you be more efficient and increase quality.

 In this article you will understand the:

 * what exactly is DevOps
 * Intro and Overview